 WHAT IS STORMWATER?

 The Borough manages stormwater through local stormwater management regulations.
 Residents are required to submit a Stormwater Management Plan for installation of any new or replacement impervious coverage over 499 square feet.
-Additional information can be found on the Building and Codes section of the Borough website.
+Click here to view the Borough's stormwater management regulations.
+Click here to view special requirements for small projects.

 The Borough is required to obtain a permit under the National Pollutant Discharge Elimination System (NPDES) in order to operate a storm sewer system.
 The permit, called a Municipal Separate Storm Sewer System (MS4) permit, requires the Borough to take certain steps to ensure that stormwater in the Borough is properly managed and controlled.
 It also requires that the Borough educate the public about storm water impacts, as well as provide opportunities for public involvement and participation.
 To read more about the MS4 program, permits and impacts click on the links below: